eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 After you deploy the `eosio.boot` contract, run the following commands to enable the rest of the features:

 [[info | Optional Step]]
 | These features are optional.
 You can choose to enable or continue without these features.
-However, they are highly recommended for any Antelope-based blockchain.
+However, they are highly recommended for any EOS blockchain.

 ```shell
 # KV_DATABASE